Discover my current regimen (since August 2015) more info

 This article is an extract from: Seborrheic Dermatitis - The Owner's Manual; a book dedicated to understanding seborrheic dermatitis.
 See the book overview page for more information.

-Seborrheic dermatitis is a chronic, inflammatory skin disorder that causes flaking, scaling, redness and itching.
-It occurs most commonly on oil-rich areas like the scalp, face, upper chest, back and groin.
-Dandruff is considered a mild form of seborrheic dermatitis limited to the scalp [1].
+Seborrheic dermatitis is a chronic inflammatory skin condition characterized by flaking, scaling, redness, and itching.
+It commonly affects areas rich in oil glands, such as the scalp, face, upper chest, back, and groin.
+Dandruff is considered a milder form of SD, specifically limited to the scalp [1].

-While Seborrheic dermatitis can affect anyone, it is more prevalent in infants and adults between 30-60 years old.
-People living with HIV/AIDS frequently deal with severe, treatment-resistant seborrheic dermatitis [2].
+While seborrheic dermatitis can affect anyone, it is more common in infants and adults aged 30 to 60.
+Individuals with HIV/AIDS often experience more severe and treatment-resistant forms of SD [2].

 [IMG: Photographs depicting mild to severe seborrheic dermatitis on scalp, face, ears, chest]